krkn-chaos/krkn-hub/docs/test_your_changes.md

 * node-cpu-hog
 * node-io-hog
 * node-memory-hog
+* application-outages

 ## Adding a New Scenario
 1. Create folder with scenario name

-2. Create Dockerfile
+2. Create generic scenario template with enviornment variables

+    a.
+See [scenario.yaml](../application-outages/app_outages.yaml.template) for example

+    b.
+Almost all parameters should be set using a variable (these will be set in the env.sh file or through the command line environment variables)

+3. Add defaults for any environment variables in an "env.sh" file

+    a.
+See [env.sh](../application-outages/env.sh) for example

-3. Create script to run chaos scenario
+4. Create script to run.sh chaos scenario
-4. Add any environment variables and helper files needed for run
+    a.
+See [run.sh](../application-outages/run.sh) for example

+    b. edit line 15 with your scenario config location

+5. Create Dockerfile

+    a.
+See [dockerfile](../application-outages/Dockerfile) for example

+    b.
+Lines to edit

+        i.
+14: replace "application-outages" with your folder name

+        ii.
+16: replace "application-outages" with your folder name

+        iii.
+18: replace "application-outages" with your folder name and config file name

-5. Add service/scenario to [docker-compose.yaml](docker-compose.yaml) file following syntax of other services
+6. Add service/scenario to [docker-compose.yaml](docker-compose.yaml) file following syntax of other services
-6. Point dockerfile location to Dockerfile in your new folder
+7. Point the dockerfile parameter in your docker-compose to the Dockerfile file in your new folder
-7. Update this doc and main README with new scenario type
+8. Update this doc and main README with new scenario type

+NOTE:
+1. If you added any variables or new sections be sure to update [config.yaml.template](../config.yaml.template)
+2. Similar to above, also add the default parameter values to [env.sh](../env.sh)

 ## Build Your Changes
 1. Edit the docker-compose.yaml file to point to your quay.io repository